inform-us/requirements_specifications/rules/rass.md

 3. if 'has_valid_rass': missing'
 4. if 'has_valid_numerical_rass_target': 'below target' , 'above target', 'on target'
 5. if 'has_valid_entered_rass_target'] :'non-numerical'
 6. if non of the above rules: 'not set'

+## Labelling Rule: (corresponds to the floor plans)

+1. if latest reading 'on target':'on target'
+2. if latest reading 'above target':'off target'
+3. if latest reading 'below target':'off target'
+4. if latest reading 'missing':'missing'
+5. if latest reading 'not set':'not set'
+6. if latest reading 'not applicable': 'not applicable'
+7. if latest reading 'non-numerical':'non-numerical'
+8. if none of the above: 'fallthrough'